petersonben50/BLiMMP/code/assemblies/assembly_processing.md

 So, let's remove them, only work with the "L002" files.

+**Generate and upload the naming file**

+The names that we submit to QB3 and the ones they ultimately use in their sequencing don't match up with our naming convention.
+Thus, I generated a two-column table that contains the sequencing ID used by QB3 in the first column and the desired metagenome ID that we want in the second column.
+This is found here: `dataEdited/metagenomes/reports/naming_key.tsv` Upload to GLBRC here: `~/BLiMMP/dataEdited/metagenomes/reports/naming_key.tsv`.
+Note that 5 of the metagenomes included here with the 2020 sequencing were not from this project.
+They will not be processed further in this workflow.

 **Trim metagenomes**

 Next I needed to quality trim the metagenomes.